 “Are you serious?”
 I wanted to ask, but I kept my mouth shut.
 I picked up the pace.
 I called to make reservations.
-In Los Angeles: Vida, Modada, Rockenwagner, Campanile, Spago, Abiquiu… In San Francisco: Rubicon, Aqua, Flying Saucer, Hawthorne Lane, Vertigo, The Dining Room at The Ritz-Carlton… I had a budget of $700 a day, which seemed like a fortune at the time (the equivalent today of about $1,400).
+In Los Angeles: Vida, Modada, Rockenwagner, Campanile, Spago, Abiquiu… In San Francisco: Rubicon, Aqua, Flying Saucer, Hawthorne Lane, Vertigo, The Dining Room at The Ritz-Carlton… I had a budget of $700 a day for dining and hotels, which seemed like a fortune at the time (the equivalent today of about $1,400).
 I think my boss had failed to spend the staff’s travel budget for the year, and if we didn’t use it, we’d lose it.
 Hence this last-minute assignment for a junior editor.
 Little did I know at the time, but the magazine was about to go through some big changes, and that boss was on his way out the door.

 Although still fairly new to food writing, I knew most of the biggest stars: Alice Waters, Jeremiah Tower, Nancy Oakes, Wolfgang Puck… I had interviewed many of them, but I had not dined in their restaurants.